Dear Ms. Vicki,

 Dear Frightened Mother,

-I've discovered that discussing these four things will cause people to quickly leave a room: sex, politics, race and religion.
+I've learned that discussing these four things will cause people to quickly leave a room: sex, politics, race and religion.

 Now, I will be the first one to say that change can be frightening too.
 This is normal.
 It's also normal for us to be concerned about our children, even if they are adults.
 We want what's best for them.